Ahmed-hesham332/movie-recommending-system/README.md

 ## Contact

-For questions or feedback, feel free to reach out: i can send you the embeded file alone with the datasets
+For questions or feedback, i can send you the embeded file alone with the datasets, feel free to reach out :

 **Ahmed Husham**